 - Fetal chromosomal or genetic abnormalities - 5 cases

-- Placental, umbilical cord, or amniotic fluid imaging abnormalities - 3 cases
+- Placental, umbilical cord, or amniotic fluid imaging abnormalities and cord abnormalities, including marginal and velamentous cord insertions; excluding placenta previa and accreta spectrum - 3 cases

 - Invasive procedure - 1 case